cloud-gov/cg-site/content/docs/services/cloud-gov-service-account.md

 ## How to create an instance

 After you create one of these service instances, you will see a new "user" in your org and space with a name made of 36 letters, numbers, and dashes as its unique identifier, similar to `f6ab4cfb-6e6c-4b10-8585-3f39e740905c`.
+This will display as service-account@cloud.gov in event logs.

 To create a service instance that can deploy applications, run the following command: